Unleash/unleash/docs/user_guide/api_access.md

 You will need access tokens with admin privileges to be allowed to connect to the Admin Unleash-API.
 You can create these tokens in the “Instance Admin” as part of the “API secrets” section.

-Please note that it take up to 60 seconds for the new key to propagate to all Unleash-hosted instances.
+Please note that it may take up to 60 seconds for the new key to propagate to all Unleash-hosted instances.

 > If you need API token to use in a client SDK you should create a "client token" as these have less privileges.